Prompt Diagnosis and Treatment of Transient Ischemic Attack (Mini-stroke)

 Loyola Medicine is internationally known for its care of patients who have had a transient ischemic attack (TIA).
-The symptoms may be fleeting, but the danger of full-blown stroke remains—especially as strokes are the leading cause of disability in adults.
+TIAs typically do not cause lasting damage, but someone who has had a TIA is at risk for a major ischemic stroke.
+Stroke is the leading cause of disability in adults and can be fatal.

-A transient ischemic attack, or TIA, occurs when blood travelling through an artery to the brain or within the brain is briefly blocked.
-This is usually due to a blood clot, but it may also be caused by an injury to blood vessels or a narrowing of a blood vessel in the brain or leading to the brain.
+A TIA, also called a “mini-stroke,” is a temporary blockage of blood flow to the brain.
+This is usually caused by a blood clot, but it may also be caused by an injury to blood vessels or a narrowing of a blood vessel in the brain or leading to the brain.

 Call 911 immediately if you or a loved one experiences any signs of a stroke or mini-stroke.
 The symptoms of a TIA, or mini-stroke, are the same as those of a stroke, but are temporary and may last only a few minutes.
 These symptoms include: